-GOP In A Sweaty Panic On The Eve of the Tax Bill Unveiling
+GOP in a Sweaty Panic on the Eve of the Tax-Bill Unveiling

 As Josh Barro quips on Twitter: “Oh, that little detail!”

-Trial balloons have been lofted over the Capitol repeatedly carrying possible revenue-raisers.
+Trial balloons have been lofted over the Capitol repeatedly, carrying possible revenue-raisers.
 Many have been shot down, beginning with a huge new “border adjustment tax” that importers and retailers stopped early on.

 Yet the scrambling continues.
 In the last week House tax-writers appeared to cave on new limits for contributions to 401(k) retirement plans, and on a slower phase-in of corporate tax cuts.
 The White House noisily objected to both those ideas.
-And the near-defeat of the budget resolution at the hands of House Republicans from high-tax states who objected to plans to kill the tax deduction for state and local taxes made that provision suddenly risky.
-So it’s all a moving target, which makes the average Republican Member of Congress who is expected to be preparing lusty cheers for the unveiling tomorrow a mite nervous.
+And the near defeat of the budget resolution at the hands of House Republicans from high-tax states who objected to plans to kill the tax deduction for state and local taxes made that provision suddenly risky.
+So it’s all a moving target, which makes the average Republican member of Congress who is expected to be preparing lusty cheers for the unveiling tomorrow a mite nervous.

 “[Speaker Paul Ryan] said the committee is ‘turning the dials’ and getting it to work.
 It’s all last minute stuff,” said Scott Hodge, president of Tax Foundation, as he left Ryan’s office after meeting with the speaker.